 View nursing opportunities at Cheshire Medical Center and satellites

 Develop your skills and grow your career here

-At Cheshire, our nurses are surrounded from the start with support and development opportunities in our Nurse Residency Program, which provides a structured orientation experience that allows newly licensed RNs to begin their nursing career with confidence.
-Read more about the residency in the 2021 Nursing Report (PDF) and opportunities for professional growth throughout your career on our education and growth page.
+Our nurses are surrounded from the start with support and development opportunities in our Nurse Residency Program, providing a structured orientation experience that allows newly licensed RNs and LPNs to begin their careers with confidence.
+Read more about opportunities for professional growth, including loan forgiveness, tuition reimbursement, and scholarships on our Education Benefits page.